Extended red wings and the visibility of reionization-epoch Lyman-$\alpha$ emitters: Discussion Caveats

 This first iteration of the \textsc{Azahar} simulations does not include AGN feedback, which may play a role in shaping the largest galaxies at high redshifts \citep{Kumari24, Hegde24, Bennett24, Juodzbalis24}.
 There is also now more evidence of some \lya emission driven by QSOs \citep{Farina19} and AGN-driven jets \citep{Wang_Wuji23}, which we will address with the second generation of \textsc{Azahar} models, including supermassive black holes.
+Another interesting question is the connection between AGN orientation angle and the morphologies of giant \lya nebulae, which we leave for future work.

 We lastly discuss the impact of dust physics as the dust attenuation could have a comparable effect to the IGM attenuation \citep{Xu_C23}.
 Several works have suggested variation of dust attenuation curves at high $z$ \citep{Shen_X20, Mushtaq23, Kumari24, Sanders24}.
 Dust scaling relations are still very unconstrained both in observations and theory.
 Several works have shown that the dust content is not a linear function of metallicity as we assumed in this work \citep{Remy-Ruyer14, McKinnon17}.
 Furthermore, \citet{Nelson18, Qiu19, Vogelsberger20, Cullen23, Caputi24} and others have suggested that the dust content decreases at high $z$.
 As we have seen earlier, \lya emission is very sensitive to dust even at low $A_V$, due to the resonant scattering.
 In future, we plan to extend the \textsc{Azahar} simulation suite with simulations employing the self-consistent and physically motivated dust model of \citet{Dubois24}, to further explore this problem.
+Note, however, that dust may not have enough time to grow at high redshift, leading to a reduced dust content compared to the fiducial case of this work.
+As already discussed, a reduced dust content predicts more extended red wings and higher \lya escape.

 We also emphasize that our modelling of the synthetic observations is still quite simplistic.
-For example, due to the finite size of the aperture and the surface brightness detection limit, the instruments will not capture the diffuse Ly$\alpha$ emission in the outskirts of galaxies. \citet{Bhagwat24} have suggested that that the spatial offset between UV and Ly$\alpha$ may cause slit-losses of $\approx 65\%$ and that misplaced slits can result in significantly underestimated \lya EWs and escape fractions.
+For example, due to the finite size of the aperture and the surface brightness detection limit, the instruments will not capture the diffuse Ly$\alpha$ emission in the outskirts of galaxies. \citet{Bhagwat24} have suggested that the spatial offset between UV and Ly$\alpha$ may cause slit-losses of $\approx 65\%$ and that misplaced slits can result in significantly underestimated \lya EWs and escape fractions.